jgravalo/jgravalo/README.md

 ### <div align="center">I'm Jesús, a full-time full-stack freelance developer 👨‍💻 studing since 2019 🚀</div>

-- 🔭 I’m currently studing on [42 Barcelona](https://www.42barcelona.com/es/)
+- 🔭 I’m currently studing on [42 Barcelona](https://www.42barcelona.com/es/), having reached the common core part, and developing myself in specializations for the new issues.

-- 🌱 I’m currently learning about Docker and NGINX
+- 🌱 I’m currently learning about the elemental technologies as data science, network development and cibersecurity.

-- ❓ Ask me about anything related to software development
+- ⚡ I want to learn about the new technologies as Web3, Quantum computing and AI.

-- ⚡ I'm 21 years old.
+- ❓ Ask me about anything related to software development.
+I learned about use the issues for increase my knowledges.

 ## ▪️ My Skill Set
 ### Frontend